 COVID-19, Hypothyroidism, and the Immune System

 In this pandemic world, many of us have taken a keen interest in boosting our immune system, and for good reason.
 A healthy immune system can help protect us against coronavirus.
 However, COVID-19 and all other ailments aside, the immune system can be compromised for a number of reasons.
-The older we get, the more our immune system declines, which can give way for some medical conditions that can make us even more vulnerable to foreign invaders, such as high blood pressure, metabolic syndrome, diabetes, and heart disease.
-It all feels a bit scary, especially when you add a pre-existing condition in the mix, like an autoimmune condition.
+The older we get, the more our immune system declines, which can give way to some medical conditions that can make us even more vulnerable to foreign invaders, such as high blood pressure, metabolic syndrome, diabetes, and heart disease.
+It all feels a bit scary, especially when you add a pre-existing condition to the mix, like an autoimmune condition.

 If you are living with a chronic condition, like hypothyroidism or Hashimoto’s thyroiditis, you may feel extra worried about the impact of COVID-19 on your health.
 At the moment, we don’t yet know how to completely prevent, treat, or cure COVID-19, so the next best thing we can do is focus on ways to boost our immune system.
-This blog will provide you with some helpful information for ways you can give yourself some additional support during this global health crisis.
+This blog will provide you with some helpful information on ways you can give yourself some additional support during this global health crisis.

 Take a deep breath and remember, the body knows how to heal and take care of itself.
 Sleep is the best tool in our toolkit when it comes to our health.
 Unfortunately, most of us don’t get enough of it!
 Oftentimes, stress is the root cause of poor sleep.
-Whether it’s stress we hold in our minds or feel in our bodies.
+Whether it’s the stress we hold in our minds or feel in our bodies.
 Regardless, When the body is in stress mode, it sends out distress signals and chemicals that tamp down our immune system, causing it to not work properly.
 One of the most important steps in reducing the severity of symptoms (and flare-ups) of autoimmune thyroid disease is learning to cope with stress.
-The immune system works best when we get at least seven to nine hours of good quality sleep each night.
+The immune system works best when we get at least seven to nine hours of good-quality sleep each night.
 Check out this blog for additional tips for sleep hygiene and self-care.

 Supplements to Strengthen Your Immune System